Limiting third-party cookies will slowdown Amazon

 If there’s one thing that’s certain, Google will send more traffic to publishers than any other medium.
 Facebook, with its 2+ billion users, can indeed send more users to publishers, but there’s no incentive for the social network to do so.
 So, publishers with a search-focused user acquisition strategy are likely to thrive (or get acquired) in the long run.

-For instance, Dotdash acquired Brides, a Conde Nast publisher, recently and guess what acted as a catalyst – Search traffic.
+For instance, Dotdash acquired Brides, a Conde Nast publication, recently and guess what acted as a catalyst – Search traffic.
 Almost 80% of the traffic is from the search, just 7% is from social media (Source: SimilarWeb).

 9to5 media network, started with Apple and Google is now running a group of five sites.
 All of them are performing well and the founder says the company is profitable.
 Noticeably, Electrek, the newest of the network, attracts 17 million page views per month as per ComScore.
 The two-year-old site has more or less the same traffic as the decade-old Apple blog.